vic-ma/howtodismantle.github.io/_posts/2024-06-11-Catch-Me-If-You-Can-The-ultimate-Guide-on-how-to-handle-Exceptions-in-LUA.md

   - name: ExceptionHandling.pbmx
     url: /assets/2024-06-11/ExceptionHandling.pbmx
 ---
 Things often don't turn out as we expect them to, and they end up breaking unexpectedly---this is true for everyday life, as well as for software.
-We won't deal with real life problems in his article, but we will tackle exceptions in code.
+We won't deal with real life problems in this article, but we will tackle exceptions in code.

 When code breaks, we say that an exception occurs.
 And when the program expects this to happen, it can "catch" the exception and react accordingly.
 For example, it can present the user with an error message, or it can retry the action that caused the exception.